apisearch-io/docs/src/content/index.md

 > variable is not set.
 Defaulting to a blank string.**
 > In this case, please check that there is a file called **.env** in the root of
 > Apisearch server with the required APISEARCH_* environment values.

-> Docker starts, but the server workers restart once and again, before going to
-> a terminal state.
-If you check the supervisor folder inside this project you
-> will see that you can check the logs.
-For example the `search-server-0.log`.
-> If you see the line **Unable to read the environment file at
-> /var/www/apisearch/bin/../.env** is because you **MUST** copy the **.env**
-> file inside the `search-server` folder as well, with the same values defined
-> in the root one.

 > Docker is telling that some ports are already mapped by anyone else.
 > This project exports these ports: **8100** as the balancer entrypoint (this